solana-foundation/developer-content/content/courses/onchain-development/anchor-pdas.md

 The `realloc` constraint from the above example can be broken down as follows:

-- the discriminator (8 bytes)
+- the `DISCRIMINATOR` is `8`
-- the length of the Borsh serialized data (4 bytes)
+- the `BORSH_LEN` is `4` for the space required to store the length of the string
 - `instruction_data.len()` is the length of the string itself

 > [BORSH](https://solanacookbook.com/guides/serialization.html) stands for
-> Binary Object Representation Serializer for Hashing and is used to efficiently
+> _Binary Object Representation Serializer for Hashing_ and is used to
-> and compactly serialize and deserialize data structures.
+> efficiently and compactly serialize and deserialize data structures.

 If the change in account data length is additive, lamports will be transferred from the `realloc::payer` to the account to maintain rent exemption.
 Likewise,